-A Non-Football Reason San Diego State is Better Than Boise State
+A Non-Football Reason This School is Better Than Boise State

 We won't go as far as saying "Dumpster Fire" for Boise State football but its fair to say that they're navigating some "turmoil".
 Another loss this weekend and we can explore some more colorful adjectives for the program.

-The game this week involves a storied, conference foe: San Diego State University.
+The game this week involves the University of Wyoming--but for Boise State, the greatest foe may always be San Diego State.
 For the past several years, it has been the San Diego State Aztecs that have given the Broncos the most amount of troubles and even when the Broncos are good--the game against San Diego State is never a breeze.
 The rivalry runs deeper-- because of their market size, television reach, and high school enrollment numbers, they're often chosen over Boise State no matter the record or reputation.

 Right now, major conferences across athletics are going through big shifts and many Boise State fans have been demanding consideration for membership to the likes of the Big 12 and the Pac 12.
 This, of course, before Boise State was losing football games.

 No matter the storied history of Boise State--the experts consistently say San Diego State is the first choice from the Mountain West Conference.

 This season, Boise State defeated San Diego State on the road--and that's great.
 But let's take the sports rivalry out of it--a recent announcement has once again proven that San Diego State has a leg up on Boise State.